nstilt1/software-licensor-rust/README.md

 # Building

-There are at least two ways to build this for the Graviton 2 processor using `cross` or `cargo-lambda`. `cargo-lambda` is a bit faster, but the files are a bit larger and **the binaries do not run properly, as there is an issue with the GLIBC version**. `cargo-lambda` build scripts are saved as `build-zig.sh` and the `cross` build scripts are saved as `build.sh`.
+There are at least two ways to build this for the Graviton 2 processor using `cross` or `cargo-lambda`. `cargo-lambda` compiles a bit faster, but the files are a bit larger and the binaries run a little bit slower. `cargo-lambda` build scripts are saved as `build-cargo-lambda.sh` and the `cross` build scripts are saved as `build.sh`.
 You can also pass an argument that specifies the features to use.
 Available features are currently only `zeroize` and `logging`.
 Here's an example of how to call them:

 ```bash
 ./build.sh